mikhail-m1/illuminanced/README.md

-# Ambient Light Sensor Daemon For Linux
+# Ambient Light Sensor Daemon for Linux
-A user mode daemon for automatically changing brightness based on light sensor value designed for modern laptops.
-Not all devices might be supported.
+A user-space daemon that automatically adjusts screen brightness based on light sensor readings.

-## How to test befor install
+## Testing Before Installation

+First, identify the light sensor device path, try to run from a terminal `find /sys/bus -name in_illuminance_raw`.
+In some cases the device name can be significantly different, try to broaden the search: `find /sys/bus -name '*illuminance*'`.
+When you have found a device, check that it works, for example:
-Run from a terminal `sudo watch cat /sys/bus/acpi/devices/ACPI0008\:00/iio\:device0/in_illuminance_raw` and check that number is changing (try close the sensor or add more light).
-If the number is still the same it means the sensor driver doesn't work.
-If you see file not found error try to find correct path for `in_illuminance_raw` inside `/sys/bus/acpi/devices/`.
+`sudo watch cat /sys/bus/acpi/devices/ACPI0008\:00/iio\:device0/in_illuminance_raw`.
+The readings should be changing (try closing the sensor or add more light).
+If the number is still the same it means the sensor driver doesn't work properly.

-For ZBook 15 G6, Framework laptops, and may be others, the sensor path is `/sys/bus/iio/devices/iio:device0/in_illuminance_raw`.
-So try `sudo watch cat /sys/bus/iio/devices/iio:device0/in_illuminance_raw` and change the config if it works for you.
+For ZBook 15 G6, Framework laptops, and maybe others, the sensor path is `/sys/bus/iio/devices/iio:device0/in_illuminance_raw`.

+You need to put the device path to the config before starting the daemon.
+On some laptops, the device name can be different after each reboot, you can use `*` in the device path in the config.

 ## Supported laptops